UTJenni/UTJenni.github.io/README.md

 ### **Why These Findings Matter:**

-1.  **Sexual Dysfunction:** Supports existing research that men experience higher rates of sexual dysfunction with antidepressant use, which may impact relational health (Higgins et al., 2010).
+1.  **Sexual Dysfunction:** Results for sexual satisfaction complements research that a larger percentage of men experience sexual dysfunction than women.
+(Higgins, et al., 2010)
-2.  **Emotional Dysfunction:** Emotional blunting associated with antidepressants may reduce men’s engagement and connection in relationships.
+2.  **Emotional Dysfunction:** Results for relationship satisfaction and commitment follows previous findings that men experience more emotional blunting than women which may contribute to reduced engagement or connection in relationships.
+(Goodwin, et al. 2017)
-3.  **Gender Differences:** Women’s relational health appears less affected by antidepressant use, suggesting potential protective factors or differences in coping mechanisms.
+3.  **Protective Factors:** Antidepressant use did not significantly affect women’s scores.
+Research indicates that women self-report low perceived distress with both sexual dysfunction and emotional blunting, raising questions about potential gender differences / protective factors in navigating these side effects.
+(Lorenz, et al., 2019; Goodwin, et al., 2017)

 ### **Practical Applications:**

 -   Clinicians could use these findings to guide conversations with patients about the relational side effects of antidepressants, especially for men.
 -   Couples therapy could address challenges like emotional blunting and sexual dysfunction to mitigate relational impacts.

-Sexual Dysfunction: Results for sexual satisfaction support research that a larger percentage of men may experience sexual dysfunction more than women.
-(Higgins, et al., 2010)

-Emotional Dysfunction: Emotional blunting may contribute to reduced engagement or connection in relationships.

-Gendered Protective Factors / Vulnerabilities: Antidepressant use did not significantly affect women’s scores.
-This raises questions about potential protective factors and/or differences in how women navigate these side effects.

 ------------------------------------------------------------------------

 ## **Future Directions**

 1.  **Antidepressant Factors:** Investigate the role of specific antidepressant types, dosages, and duration of use in relational outcomes.
-2.  **Gender and Sexual Identity:** Collect more nuanced data on diverse gender identities and sexual orientations to understand their unique experiences.
+2.  **Gender and Sexual Identity:** Collect more data on diverse gender identities and sexual orientations to understand their unique experiences.
 3.  **Physical and Emotional Dysfunction:** Explore how sexual dysfunction and emotional blunting interact with relationship satisfaction and commitment.
 4.  **Relationship Context:** Examine variables like relationship duration, partner involvement, and the role of sexual and emotional dynamics (e.g., single vs. partnered sex, therapy).
 5.  **Longitudinal Studies:** Conduct daily diary or dyadic studies to capture the evolution of relational dynamics over time.